mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1389 of 1589 answered.</p>

-These results are not too different from last year, with the exception that far fewer developers reported using custom systems before MUI.
+These results are not too different from last year, with the exception that far more developers reported starting with MUI (13% in 2020, and 37% in 2021).
 It's very encouraging to know that so many of you are building your products with MUI right from the start!

 ### Are you using any of these in addition to MUI?